6.3.9 Confirming Employment Income

 Any employment income that a recipient and/or their partner earn may affect the rate of payment.

-The recipient may be required to obtain and provide DHS with further documentation to confirm or update any employment details, such as:
+The recipient may be required to obtain and provide Services Australia with further documentation to confirm or update any employment details, such as:

 - bank statements for the account or accounts the employer pays the income into - noting bank statements can be accessed through the financial institution for up to 7 years.

-In circumstances where income is identified and it is considered not to be employment income, such as income protection payments or compensation, the recipient may be required to obtain and provide DHS with further documentation to confirm or update the details.
+In circumstances where income is identified and it is considered not to be employment income, such as income protection payments or compensation, the recipient may be required to obtain and provide Services Australia with further documentation to confirm or update the details.
 This may include:

 - a statement from each superannuation policy.

-Where a recipient advises DHS that they cannot obtain the required information due to exceptional circumstances, DHS should make an assessment as to whether to use the information gathering power under SS(Admin)Act section 192 to obtain the required information directly from third parties, such as banks, financial institutions and employers.
+Where a recipient advises Services Australia that they cannot obtain the required information due to exceptional circumstances, Services Australia should make an assessment as to whether to use the information gathering power under SS(Admin)Act section 192 to obtain the required information directly from third parties, such as banks, financial institutions and employers.

-When assessing whether exceptional circumstances exist, DHS should review each case on its own merits, taking the following factors into consideration:
+When assessing whether exceptional circumstances exist, Services Australia should review each case on its own merits, taking the following factors into consideration:

 - Whether the recipient has made genuine and reasonable attempts to obtain the required information.
 For example, the recipient has been unable to obtain the required information because the third party no longer operates, has been uncontactable, or is being uncooperative.